Awabkhaled/drf-jwt-auth/README.md

 # drf-jwt-auth
 ### Small Description
 - A RESTful API designed to exercise JSON Web Tokens (JWT) using Django Rest Framework (DRF) with the SimpleJWT package.
+- Also designed to test using django signals, both built-in and custom one.
 ### JWT related features applied
 - Main JWT configurations
 - Applied Authentication using `Access Token` and `Refresh Token`